conda/ceps/README.md

 [Conda](https://docs.conda.io/) is an Open Source project with a diverse and wide-ranging ecosystem.

-To better allow community members to provide feedback and proposals for Conda's implementation, all major changes should be submitted as **Conda Enhancement Proposals (CEP)**.
+To better allow community members to provide feedback and proposals for conda's implementation, all major changes should be submitted as **Conda Enhancement Proposals (CEP)**.

 ## References